tianyingw/tianyingw.github.io/research.md

 - **Wang, T.<b>*</b>** (2022+). _“Zero-inflated quantile regression model with error-prone covariates”_, in preparation.

-### Robust statistical analysis on the errors-in-variables problem
+### Statistical analyses on the errors-in-variables issue with complex data

 The third thread of my work focuses on addressing error-in-variable issues with complex structured data, such as in environmental statistics.
 My recent work on climate data analysis enables us to correctly estimate scaling factors of the fingerprints in the climate system and provide valid statistical inferences for the attribution and detection analyses of climate change.